rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 [![Dodging bullets and carrying Cary to temporary safety](cary_screenshot.png)][Cary]

-In [Cary] the player has to bring the titular character to the exit by carying them or otherwise making sure they don't – nor the player themselves – touch any of the traps.
+In [Cary] the player has to bring the titular character to the exit by carrying them or otherwise making sure they don't – nor the player themselves – touch any of the traps.
-Easier said then done when you have limited stamina and Cary keeps running into spikes.
+Easier said than done when you have limited stamina and Cary keeps running into spikes.

 Made with hecs and wgpu (no framework), but uses WebGL on the web